amit280695/Renyi-Entropy-Analysis-of-angular-distribution-of-quasars-in-the-Gaia-unWISE-data/README.md

 Code 1 -  (renyi_data.ipynb)

-This code calculates the Renyi entropy of orders 1 through 5 for the three quasar samples after applying mask 1.
+This code calculates the Renyi entropy of orders 1 to 5.

 Code 2 -  (renyi_random.ipynb)

-This code calculates the Renyi entropy of orders 1 through 5 for the randomized versions of the three quasar samples after applying mask 1.
+This code calculates the Renyi entropy of orders 1 to 5.

+Code 3 - (plot.ipynb)

+This code produces Figure 4 in the paper by accumulating the results of the code 1 and code 2

 Step - 3

-Folder name : - entropy_dispersion_mask_1
+Folder name: - entropy_dispersion_mask_1

 Code 1 -  (entropy_disp_data.ipynb)